Unauthorized Possession of a Catalytic Converter: Texas Penal Code §31.21

 The Texas legislature codified this criminal offense in Texas Penal Code Section 31.21, and it went into effect September 1, 2023.

 Have you been charged with Unauthorized Possession of a Catalytic Converter?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 I think this law will be difficult to enforce due to the fact that it seems easy to subvert.
 Under the law, anyone caught with a catalytic converter that would otherwise be illegal could avoid liability by claiming that they came into possession of it through the course of their business.